sroebuck/sbt-coverage/README.md

     coverage

-This will compile your code, instrument the classes, run all your tests with the instrumented main classes and then produce a test report.
+This will compile your code, instrument the classes, run all your tests with the instrumented main classes and then produce a test report which should be automatically opened in your default web browser.

-However, until a current issue is fixed you must then exit sbt, restart it and re-run the coverage report:

-    exit
-    sbt
-    coverage

-Now you should have a coverage report here:

-    target/scala-2.x.x/coverage/html/index.html

-where `scala-2.x.x` matches the scala version set for your project.
-The directory with the file above has a lot of other related report files, but the one above is the main index file.
-Open this in your web-browser of choice and enjoy!

 ### Additional commands